lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

    id-slh-dsa-shake-256f OBJECT IDENTIFIER ::= { sigAlgs 31 }
 ~~~

-The contents of the parameters component for each algorithm are absent.
+The contents of the parameters component for each algorithm MUST be absent.

 # SLH-DSA Signatures